iovisor/bcc/INSTALL.md

 make install

 ```
-after install , you may add bcc directory to your $PATH, which you can add to ~/.bashrc
+after install, you may add bcc directory to your $PATH, which you can add to ~/.bashrc
 ```
 bcctools=/usr/share/bcc/tools
 bccexamples=/usr/share/bcc/examples